Skryabin-P/E-Signer/README.md

 ---
 This program helps our employee focus on their job, not bureaucracy

-Our employees has the same certificate password, so I just hardcoded it.
+Our employees have the same certificate password, so I just hardcoded it.
 You can change it in GUI.py on 91 string or you can add another field in interface and grab password from it
 ---
 ### Also
- It easy can be transform to .exe with pyinstaller lib
+ It can easyly  be transformed to .exe with pyinstaller lib